TobyCeballos/odin_docs/docs/setting-up/initial-entries.md

 You can enter additional details such as Email and Phone in the Customer entry.
 This will be shown when creating a Sales Invoice PDF.

-For more information on Customers in Frappe Books click [here](/entries/party).
+For more information on Customers in OdinPOS click [here](/entries/party).

 ---